-During the 2020-21 Financial Year the Trustees awarded a total of 19 PhD Studentships (16 in 2019-20) and 21 Covid-19 Research Grant Awards.
-The topics of the PhD Studentships cover a wide range including Parkinson's disease, cardiovascular conditions, respiratory disease, Coeliac disease, cancer, antibiotic resistance, antiviral therapeutics, parasitic disease and mental health disorders.
-Further information about all the awards formally accepted can be found on the Trust's website: www.medicalresearchscotland.org.uk.
-The total value of the funding awarded amounted to £2,287,861.
+During the 2021-22 Financial Year the Trustees awarded a total of 18 PhD Studentships (19 in 2020-21), six Early Career Researcher grants and one Daphne Jackson Fellowship.
+The topics of the PhD Studentships cover a wide range, including hearing loss, mental health, lung disease, liver disease, bacterial infections, vaccine development, cancer therapeutics, epilepsy and tissue regeneration.
+The total value of the funding awarded amounted to £2,296,628.